Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: Conclusion

 The most significant contribution to our speedups comes from switching to AV compilation.
+This mode of running quantum programs is amenable to only some quantum hardware types, and the fusion-based photonic architecture is one of them.
+However, any platform that allows for flying qubits or nonlocal physical gates could be amenable to Active Volume compilation, and the comparison can be made to a reference architecture with immovable qubits or limited connectivity.
+Accounting for different execution rates of logical blocks, even cross-platform comparisons are possible.

-This mode of running quantum programs is amenable to only some quantum hardware types, such as the fusion-based photonic architecture.
-With some small algorithmic changes, BLISS-THC and AV, we manage to improve the runtime of the electronic structure calculation by a factor $\Mark{233}\times$ with respect to a reference THC algorithm.
+With some small algorithmic changes, BLISS-THC and AV, we manage to improve the runtime of the electronic structure calculation by a factor $\Mark{233}\times$ with respect to a reference THC algorithm on the same platform.

 This speedup is agnostic to savings in the code distance, for the account of which we require additional information about the error model.
-In the scenarios considered in this paper, the speedup would even jump up to $\Mark{476\times}$.
+Optimizing the code distance for fusion-based photonic hardware the speedup would even jump up to $\Mark{476\times}$.

 We have provided runtimes for several sizes of photonic fusion-based quantum computers, where interleaving is used to trade the runtime against the number of IMs.
 Note however that we cannot increase the number of IMs indefinitely.
 When considering larger numbers of IMs, the system may encounter additional bottlenecks not examined in this paper, such as the reaction limit~\cite{Litinski2023_Elliptic}.
 We leave examination of the high-IM configurations to future work.
-We also show that qubit tradeoffs for the BLISS-THC algorithm, which conventionally slows down the computation in the baseline architecture, can sometimes be utilized to speed it up.
+We also show that qubit tradeoffs between using a single or more batches in the loading of Hamiltonian data for the BLISS-THC algorithm, which conventionally slow down the computation in the baseline architecture, can sometimes be utilized to speed it up.

 Some improvements in this work not only lower the computational volume, but also reduce the qubit highwater.
 With the goal of reducing the wallclock runtime, we have repeatedly converted these space savings into savings of time by enlarging the workspace of the AV architecture.
 Thus, every resource saved other than time has been put back into the device, just so we can have a larger speedup over the algorithms used in prior art.
 However, perhaps we should also consider device footprints.
 Many tradeoffs in this work could be used to fit the electronic structure calculation on a quantum computer smaller than the baseline architecture required for the reference computation.
 In that spirit, we have derived minimal device footprints for computations of a fixed duration, by varying the number of workspace qubits.
 Even larger space savings can be achieved by changing the algorithm: the original THC routine requires a number of auxiliary qubits that exceeds by far the number of qubits necessary to represent the system.
 While BLISS-THC gives us an immediate reduction of \Mark{299} qubits for P450, we have discovered that more substantial space reductions of up to a highwater of only \Mark{271} qubits increase the AV by only a factor of $\Mark{3.2}\times$.
 While we have shown how this tradeoff could be utilized for runtime reductions, accepting the AV penalty could be reasonable for a smaller quantum computer.